OpenMP: Variant directives

-Variant directives is one of the major features introduced in OpenMP 5.0 specification to facilitate programmers to improve performance portability.
+Variant directives are one of the major features introduced in OpenMP 5.0 specification to facilitate programmers to improve performance portability.
 They enable adaptation of OpenMP pragmas and user code at compile time.
 The specification defines traits to describe active OpenMP constructs, execution devices, and functionality provided by an implementation, context selectors based on the traits and user-defined conditions, and metadirective and declare directive directives for users to program the same code region with variant directives.